Table of contents

 If you don’t want to analyze all the results in search of that one thing that might have generated a lot of traffic, the Influence Score filter comes to our aid, which helps extract those mentions that had the most significant reach.
 This allows you to start our investigation by reviewing the results that had the greatest potential to bring a large number of users to our website/portal/fan page.
 Therefore, when other analytical tools fail, Brand24 comes to the rescue.

-Brand24 in your nonprofit organization marketing
+Brand24 in nonprofit marketing

 Brand24 is a tool dedicated to media monitoring.
 As such, it is adapted to the needs of large companies, one-person operations, and organizations that want to know what is being said online.
-You can use the Brand24 tool in many areas of your nonprofit organization marketing efforts.
+You can use the Brand24 tool in many areas of your nonprofit marketing efforts.
 And if, after reading this article, you still don’t know precisely what you want from the tool, our consultants will be happy to guide you as you set up your first and subsequent projects.
 Check what Brand24 can provide for your organization.